zzxwill/oss/intl.en-US/Developer Guide/Endpoint/Regions and endpoints.md

 # Regions and endpoints {#concept_zt4_cvy_5db .concept}

+Regions indicate the regions where the data center of OSS is located.
+Endpoints indicate the domain names used by users to access OSS through Internet.
+This topic describes the mapping relationship between regions and endpoints.

 ## Regions and OSS endpoints in classic networks {#section_plb_2vy_5db .section}

 The following table describes the OSS Internet and intranet endpoints of each region in classic networks.